Blog

 24-Hour and Live-In Care

 For patients with more intensive needs — including those recovering from serious workplace injuries or complex surgeries — round-the-clock home care may be authorized.
-BrightStar Care provides both 24-hour rotating shifts and live-in care arrangements, ensuring continuous support without requiring placement in a skilled nursing facility.
+BrightStar Care provides both 24-hour rotating shifts and live-in care arrangements.
+This ensures continuous support without requiring placement in a skilled nursing facility.

 How to Get HealthComp to Authorize Home Health Care in Burleson and SW Fort Worth

-Getting home health care authorized under a HealthComp plan requires clear documentation and proactive communication with the claims team.
-Here is the general process:
+Getting HealthComp home health care authorized requires clear documentation and proactive communication with the claims team.
+Here is the general process, step by step.

 Step 1: Obtain a Physician Order